Java SE, EE, Grails & libraries (Guava, Jersey, Apache...)

 The database controlled by our section (LANDB), is the core of the network activities at CERN, and we model all needed networking and telephony concepts that will be either consumed by high-level applications that we build or by other low-level applications in other sections of the group.

-User-facing application, it is used by all the users at CERN who requires network connectivity.
+User-facing application, it is used by all the users and visitors at CERN who requires network connectivity.

 The old application WebReq was in Perl and written more than 20 years ago, it has been migrated to Grails.